-The data at private industrial crossings sorted by roadway user illustrate that more than 66 percent of private industrial crossing incidents occurred at passive crossings equipped with stop or cross buck signs, and an additional 17 percent of incidents occurred at private industrial crossings with no warning devices.
+The data at private industrial crossings sorted by roadway user illustrate that over 66 percent of private industrial crossing incidents occurred at passive crossings equipped with stop or crossbuck signs and an additional 17 percent of incidents occurred at private industrial crossings with no warning devices.
 Incidents at industrial crossings involving truck-trailers accounted for approximately 46 percent of total private crossing incidents.
 Incidents involving trucks and pickup trucks accounted for an additional 28 percent.

 Table 3.
-Public Industrial Crossing Incidents by Roadway User and Warning Device,1997-2006
+Public Industrial Crossing Incidents by Roadway User and Warning Device, 1997-2006